Nacnano/mal-data-warehouse/README.md

 - So, the purposes of this project is mostly to train my Data Engineer skills

+## Requirements

+1. Docker installed (the rest can be installed  using docker anyway)

+2. 4 GB RAM avalible (more than 8 GB is highly recommended)

+3. Enable your Docker RAM usage to >=4 GB

+### Warning : This may cause lag or crash your device when you start running Docker

 ## How to Run (For Ubuntu)